Cyclone Nisarga

-Severe Cyclonic Storm Nisarga (Note: The name Nisarga was contributed from Bangladesh which means 'nature' in Bengali.) (/'nɪsərgə/) was the strongest tropical cyclone to strike the Indian state of Maharashtra in June since 1891.
+Severe Cyclonic Storm Nisarga (Note: The name Nisarga (Bengali: নিসর্গ; [nisɔɾgɔ]) was contributed by Bangladesh and means "nature" in Bengali.) was a tropical cyclone that struck the Indian state of Maharashtra in 2020.
+It was the largest cyclone to strike the state in June since 1891.
 It was also the first cyclone to impact Raigad and Mumbai since Phyan in 2009.

 The third depression and second named cyclone of the 2020 North Indian Ocean cyclone season, Nisarga originated as a low-pressure area in the Arabian Sea and moved generally northward.
 On 2 June, the India Meteorological Department (IMD) upgraded the system to a cyclonic storm, assigning the name Nisarga.
 On the next day, Nisarga further intensified into a severe cyclonic storm, turning northeast and making landfall approximately 95 km south of Mumbai on 3 June at peak intensity.
 Nisarga rapidly weakened once inland and dissipated on 4 June.

 Nisarga was the second cyclone to strike the Indian subcontinent within two weeks, following Cyclone Amphan, which devastated West Bengal in May 2020.
 Making landfall in Maharashtra with winds of 110 km/h (70 mph), Nisarga became the strongest storm to strike the state in June since 1891.

 Meteorological history

 On 31 May, a low-pressure area developed over the eastern Arabian Sea, remaining well-marked throughout the day.
 It strengthened into a depression early on 1 June, later intensifying into a deep depression.

 Around noon on 2 June, the system intensified into a cyclonic storm, receiving the name Nisarga, contributed by Bangladesh.

 It reached peak intensity with winds of 110 km/h (70 mph) as a severe cyclonic storm, with one-minute sustained winds estimated at 140 km/h (85 mph) (Category 1 hurricane equivalent).
 At 12:30 IST (07:00 UTC) on 3 June, Nisarga made landfall near Alibag, Maharashtra.
 Ratnagiri recorded the highest wind speed of 110 km/h and minimum pressure of 984 hPa.

+After making landfall, Nisarga moved northeastward and rapidly weakened due to increased wind shear and cooler land temperatures.
+By the evening of 3 June, the system had weakened to a cyclonic storm, and further degraded to a deep depression overnight.
+Nisarga fully dissipated on 4 June 2020 over west Vidarbha, having travelled approximately 1,294 km in total.